pentadactyl/pentadactyl/README.md

 Install
 -------

+The recommended way to install is via the download button at the Pale Moon Addons website [page](https://addons.palemoon.org/extensions/pentadactyl/).
+Installed this way, the extension could be updated automatically by the browser.

-You can find the latest XPI file for download [here](https://github.com/madand/pentadactyl-pm/releases/latest).
-For older versions see the [Releases](https://github.com/madand/pentadactyl-pm/releases) page.
+Alternatively, you can always find XPI files and source code of all releases at the [Releases](https://github.com/madand/pentadactyl-pm/releases) page.

 Development
 -----------